Spiderpig86/blog/drafts/pioneersquarelabs.md

 As the event started to wind down, the employees and co-founders started giving some great advice.
 The upshot from this part was that even in your early to mid-twenties, it is a great time to try out new ideas and pursue them relentlessly.
 The time is now to work on that idea for 6 months and see where it goes from there.
 The time is now to make mistakes so that it would serve as the cornerstone for any prospective startup.

-Although my initial intent was to go there for the food and drinks, I ended up leaving the place with greater knowledge on how ideas are usually trialed and all the stages that occur even after an idea is pitched.
+Although my initial intent was to go there for just the food and drinks, I ended up walking away with greater knowledge on how ideas are usually trialed and all the stages that occur even after an idea is pitched.
 The very idea that an entrepreneurial course was offered in any school for computer science to me is new given that my school did not have one.
 I firmly believe that the knowledge that could be gained in such a class teaching this very topic is tantamount to creativity in solving problems and the ability to learn quickly on your feet in this field.

 Despite the antagonistic view that some parts of Reddit had for such events, this one has certainly evinced that they are worthwhile.
 Who knows, you may meet a future mentor at one of these meetups or hear some profound speech that could have a major impact on the decisions you make later in your lifetime.